mattmakai/fullstackpython.com/content/pages/02-development-environments/08-bash-shell.markdown

   are two great tutorials that will save you a bunch of time if you frequently open new Bash shells.
 On many systems you can easily cut down the startup time for the shell which can be unnecessarily sluggish.

-* [Bash Quick References](https://shellmagic.xyz/) is a cheat sheet for common operators and signals that come up when working with scripts.

 * [Anybody can write good bash (with a little effort)](https://blog.yossarian.net/2020/01/23/Anybody-can-write-good-bash-with-a-little-effort) covers the basics of shell scripting and provides some recommendations